MicrosoftDocs/OfficeDocs-FastTrack-pr.it-IT/fasttrack/US-Gov-appendix-onboarding-and-migration.md

 ## <a name="sharepoint-online-and-onedrive-for-business"></a>SharePoint Online e OneDrive for Business

-Per SharePoint Online e OneDrive for Business, viene fornito materiale sussidiario per:
+For SharePoint Online and OneDrive for Business, we provide remote guidance for:
 - Configurazione DNS.
 - Configurazione delle porte del firewall.
 - Provisioning di utenti e licenze.